 What to Expect

-Most Nile cruises start in Luxor and visit the popular sites of Esna, Edfu and Kom Ombo before disembarking in Aswan.
+Most Nile cruises start in Luxor and visit the popular sites of Esna, Edfu, and Kom Ombo before disembarking in Aswan.
 Other itineraries fly directly to Aswan and work their way north down the Nile to the same sights.
 Most cruises will last at least four nights.
-There are many different vessels to choose from, ranging from traditional paddle steamers (best suited to those that value history and authenticity) to luxurious modern cruise ships (geared towards those for whom creature comforts are a priority).
-Your budget and personal preferences will determine which cruise you choose - though opting for a cabin with air-conditioning is advised during the scorching summer months.
+There are many different vessels to choose from, ranging from traditional paddle steamers (best suited to those that favor history and authenticity) to luxurious modern cruise ships (geared towards those for whom creature comforts are a priority).
+Your budget and personal preferences will determine which cruise you choose, although opting for a cabin with air-conditioning is advised during the scorching summer months.

-These days, overland trips are equally easy to arrange and allow for more flexibility.
+These days, overland tours are equally easy to arrange and allow for more flexibility.
 You can even hire a car or take public transport if you don't want to be part of an organized tour at all.
 Many cruise itineraries focus solely on the most popular temples, leaving out worthwhile smaller sights like Abydos and Dendera.
-If you have limited time in Egypt, you may prefer to focus on one or two sights rather than spending much of your vacation in transit on the river.
-Similarly, the sheer amount of time spent on board can be a drawback if you're traveling with young children, or if you find out too late that you don't enjoy the company of your fellow cruisemates.
+Alternatively if your time in Egypt is limited, you may prefer to focus on one or two sights rather than spending much of your vacation in transit on the river.
+The sheer amount of time spent on board can also be a drawback if you're traveling with young children, or if you find out too late that you don't enjoy the company of your fellow cruise mates.

 The Last Word

 Ultimately, whether or not a Nile cruise is the right choice for you depends on your personal preferences.
 If you like the idea of a cruise, the sheer variety of available options means that you're likely to find a vessel and/or operator to suit your needs.
 If the drawbacks listed above sound like deal-breakers for you, you're better off saving your money and organizing an alternative option instead.

 Updated and re-written in part by Jessica Macdonald